Want to know the top wedding colours of 2022? You're in luck.

 Think sage green, earthy browns and dark beiges.
 The kinds of colours that bring to mind secret gardens and the aroma of freshly cut herbs.
 Mmm.

-The best thing about this trend?
+The best thing about this wedding colour trend?
 It's addictive.
 Once you start thinking of organic colours, you might want, well… organic everything.

 How about making invitations and place settings out of rough, recycled paper?
 Or swapping cut flowers for living, potted plants?
 Or strewing guests' tables with colourful fruits and lush leaves?

 Of course, going organic isn't just about looking good.
 Choosing natural, unrefined materials often benefits the environment too.
-Thumbs up from Mother Earth.
+Thumbs up from Mother Earth for this wedding colour.

 Every December, Pantone announces its "Colour of the Year" for the following 12 months.
 This year, it was a brand new shade called "Very Peri" – a blue-purple hue with subtle red undertones.